Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 and we do not always have the ability to configure all of the APRS devices in an event.
 A very complete description of how APRS paths work can be found at http://wa8lmf.net/DigiPaths.

+# Copyright Notice

+Copyright 2018 Rob Redford.
+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit [BY-SA].

 [ubiquiti]: https://airlink.ubnt.com/#/ptp